bmuschko/gradle-tomcat-plugin/README.md

 The Tomcat plugin defines the following convention properties:

 * `httpPort`: The TCP port which Tomcat should listen for HTTP requests on (defaults to 8080).
+* `httpsPort`: The TCP port which Tomcat should listen for HTTPS requests on (defaults to 8443).
 * `stopPort`: The TCP port which Tomcat should listen for admin requests on (defaults to 8081).
 * `stopKey`: The key to pass to Tomcat when requesting it to stop (defaults to null).
+* `enableSSL`: Determines whether the HTTPS connector should be created (defaults to false).

 These properties are provided by a TomcatPluginConvention convention object.
 Furthermore, you can define the following optional properties: